-When it emerged that Sarah Kellen, the former secretary of Jeffrey Epstein, was married to Brian Vickers, many in the racing community hoped that one of their own would not be linked to the heinous crimes associated with the infamous financier.
-Unfortunately, the release of more than three million additional pages contained within the Epstein files has not cast Vickers in a favorable light.
+When it emerged that Sarah Kellen, the former secretary of Jeffrey Epstein, was married to Brian Vickers, many in the racing community hoped that the link was circumstantial.
+They hoped that a member of the racing fraternity would not be connected in any manner to the heinous crimes.

 Advertisement

-In a direct email he sent to Epstein in February 2019, he wrote, “Happy Valentines Buddy,” with a winky face emoji and a video attachment.
+In a direct email he sent to Epstein in February 2019, Vickers wrote, “Happy Valentines, Buddy,” with a winky face emoji and a video attachment.
 The email’s subject line read, “Thought you would like this.”

 Five months after this email was sent, Epstein got arrested and jailed at the Metropolitan Correctional Facility in New York City.